Cairo Conference: Military aid to China

 Roosevelt did not prioritise his commitment to China.
-After learning of the cancellation of the piracy operation, Chiang asked to borrow $1 billion USD.
-Although Roosevelt verbally agreed to it, Chiang's request was seen as "extortion" by American officials, and as a result, Roosevelt turned down the request before the $1 billion USD loan was submitted to Congress.
-He also decided that the monthly cost of U.S. troops in China would be limited to $25 million USD, and that Stilwell should negotiate with China to subcontract the terms.
+After learning of the cancellation of Operation Buccaneer, Chiang asked to borrow US$1 billion.
+Although Roosevelt verbally agreed to it, Chiang's request was seen as "extortion" by American officials, and as a result, Roosevelt turned down the request before the US$1 billion loan was submitted to Congress.
+He also decided that the monthly cost of U.S. troops in China would be limited to US$25 million, and that Stilwell should negotiate with China to subcontract the terms.
 He promised to provide equipment for 30 Chinese divisions immediately and 60 divisions after, but the latter was never fulfilled.
-In August 1945, Soong Tse-vung visited the United States and mentioned the matter, but US president Harry Truman turned back on the promise of 60 divisions of equipment.
-He promised, however, a military mission to China and full military assistance [15]:113-114.
-Roosevelt failed to fulfill his verbal promises to China, having told Marshall: "I am still so disgusted with what is going on in the China-Burma-India theater that ......
-The worst thing is that we have broken our word every time and we have not fulfilled any of our promises" [8]:95-96.
-In order for the U.S. Air Force to bomb the Japanese, 450,000 civilian workers were mobilized in Chengdu to build nine airfields with 9,000 feet of runways, and 60 days after construction began, the first U.S. Air Fortress B-29 bombers landed, and 90 days later all airfields were completed as they were [14]:329.
+In August 1945, Soong Tse-vung visited the United States and mentioned the matter, but US president Harry Truman reneged on the promise of equipment for 60 divisions.
+He promised, however, a military mission to China and full military assistance.
+Roosevelt failed to fulfil his verbal promises to China, having told Marshall: "I am still so disgusted with what is going on in the China-Burma-India theatre that … The worst thing is that we have broken our word every time and we have not fulfilled any of our promises".
+In order for the United States Air Force to bomb the Japanese, 450,000 civilian workers were mobilised in Chengdu to build nine airfields with 9,000 feet of runways, and 60 days after construction began, the first American Air Fortress B-29 bombers landed, and 90 days later all airfields were completed.

 Post-war plans

-China's demand at the Cairo Conference to recover lost territories was subsequently endorsed by Stalin [4]:608 to end the Japanese puppet Manchukuo after the war [2]:2.
-Roosevelt and Chiang C.C. discussed making Dalian a free port after the war, and at the Yalta Conference in February 1945, one of the agreements reached between the U.S. and the Soviet Union was for Dalian to become a free port under international supervision [8]:220-221. but The decision of the Yalta Conference to make Lushun a Soviet leased military port [7]:18 resulted in a loss of territorial sovereignty as announced in the Cairo Declaration [14]:323.
-For Korea, the day after the Cairo Declaration, the provisional government of Korea issued a statement thanking the Cairo Conference for guaranteeing Korean independence [10]:3129.
-In order to make Korea free and independent, Roosevelt planned to establish an international trusteeship as a transitional phase of arrangement, and his proposal was accepted by Stalin at the Tehran and Yalta Conferences [8]:480.
+China's demand at the Cairo Conference to recover lost territories was subsequently endorsed by Stalin, to end the Japanese puppet Manchukuo after the war.
+Roosevelt and Chiang discussed making Dalian a free port after the war, and at the Yalta Conference in February 1945, one of the agreements reached between the U.S. and the Soviet Union was for Dalian to become a free port under international supervision, but the decision of the Yalta Conference to make Lushun a Soviet leased military port resulted in a loss of territorial sovereignty as announced in the Cairo Declaration.
+The day after the Cairo Declaration, the provisional government of Korea issued a statement thanking the Cairo Conference for guaranteeing Korean independence.
+In order to make Korea free and independent, Roosevelt planned to establish an international trusteeship as a transitional phase of arrangement, and his proposal was accepted by Stalin at the Tehran and Yalta Conferences.